The Castles of Koka

 Finally, when Nobunaga started to assail Rokkaku territories (1568-1573) Rokkaku Yoshikata again fled to the Koka region.
 He found refuge with the Mikumo and Mochizuki after the fall of Kannonji Castle and hid out in the Sugitani/Shinji Castle network (Mochizuki Castle, Mochizukishi Castle.
 Shingu Castle, Shingushi Castle, Jizen Castle, Murasame Castle, Sugitani Castle, etc).
 Mochizuki also helped to secure an escape route for the Rokkaku through his allies in Iga.
 One theory said that the reason the Rokkaku were finally defeated by Nobunaga is because the allegiance of some of the Koka samurai was won over by Tokugawa Ieyasu who influenced them not to interfere.

 The events surrounding the fall of the Rokkaku and the rise of Oda Nobunaga caused the tightly knit Koka Alliance to start to weaken.
-Following the Honnoji Incident some Koka samurai helped Tokugawa Ieyasu escape through Koka and Iga (famously called the Iga Crossing).
+Following the Honnoji Incident some Koka samurai (see Ogawa Castle) helped Tokugawa Ieyasu escape through Koka and Iga (famously called the Iga Crossing).
 They were rewarded with the rank of Hatamoto and fought by his side in The Battle of Komaki & Nagakute against Hideyoshi.
 The allied families of Koka represented everything Hideyoshi was against.
 They were local farmer/samurai, they allied with Tokugawa, and the Koka Alliance was a direct threat to his centralized totalitarian rule.
 Hideyoshi oppressed Koka, confiscated territories, and reassigned samurai.
 This was known as the Koka-yure (甲賀揺れ) or Koka-kuzure (甲賀崩れ).
 Hideyoshi also built Minakuchi Okayama Castle in the Koka region to exert his power and control.

 The Koka samurai were considerably weakened under Hideyoshi but they regained some of their status with Tokugawa Ieyasu.
 At the Battle of Fushimi Castle, a precursor to the Battle of Sekigahara, the Koka samurai who fought for the Tokugawa suffered devastating losses.
 They were also effectively deployed for espionage during the Battle of Sekigahara.
 For their great service, Tokugawa formed 100 small groups in Koka from the survivors and their families.
 Around 30 years later he moved them to Aoyama in Tokyo where they became trusted guards of Edo Castle as the "Koka Gumi".

-Summary & Bibliography 〜後書き〜
+Postscript & Bibliography 〜後書き〜

 Despite their relatively small size and the many other magnificent castles around Shiga, the Koka castles should not be overlooked by castle explorers.
 I hope I have been able to convey some of my interest in these sites and maybe catch your interest too.
+I think I've covered all the key sites in Koka and sufficiently told the story of the Koka Samurai.
+There are a few pockets of castles I would like to visit yet when the nostalgic mood for Koka castles strikes me again, but for now I will move on to other projects.